JuliaPy/SymPy.jl/examples/tutorial.md

 ## Rational expressions: apart, together, cancel

 When working with rational expressions, SymPy does not do much simplification unless asked.
-For example:
+For example this expression is not
+simplified:

 ```
 r = 1/x + 1/x^2
 ```

-is not simplified.
-To put over a common denominator, the `together` function is available:
+To put the terms of `r` over a common denominator, the `together` function is available:

 ```
 together(r)
 ```

-The `apart` function does the reverse, creating a partial fraction decomposition:
+The `apart` function does the reverse, creating a partial fraction decomposition from a ratio of polynomials:

 ```
 apart( (4x^3 + 21x^2 + 10x + 12) /  (x^4 + 5x^3 + 5x^2 + 4x))
 ```

-Some times factors are canceled, as here:
+Some times SymPy will cancel factors, as here:

 ```
 top = (x-1)*(x-2)*(x-3)